 As part of a multi-year redesign, the naturalization test was modified to achieve two basic objectives:

 - A uniform and consistent testing experience for all applicants

 - A civics test that can effectively assess an applicant’s knowledge of U.S. history and government

-From October 1, 2008 through November 30, 2010, more than 1,100,000 new naturalization tests were administered nationwide.
-For those applicants taking both the English and civics tests, the overall national pass rate as of November 2010 is 92 percent.
-Data collected since October 1, 2008 indicate that applicant performance remains relatively consistent with that of the previous test.
-Compared to historical data from USCIS' internal case management systems, the current pass rate of 92 percent is similar to that of the old test, which was 91 percent based on 2008 data.
+From October 1, 2009, through November 30, 2011 more than 1,530,000 naturalization tests were administered nationwide.
+For those applicants taking both the English and civics tests, the overall national pass rate as of November 2011 is 93 percent.

 Background on the Data

 USCIS plans to provide information on a monthly basis on the overall national pass rate of applicants who were administered the naturalization test.
 The data reflected above were taken from internal case management systems used to track naturalization applications and have been gathered to provide a general snapshot of how applicants are performing on the naturalization test.